Malloc Can Double Multi-threaded Ruby Program Memory Usage

 Per-Thread Memory Arenas in glibc Malloc

-It all boils down to a particular feature of the standard glibc
+It all boils down to a particular feature of the standard

 malloc implementation called “per-thread memory arenas”.